cmevans5/portfolio/README.md

 # portfolio
-This is a showcase of my coding projects through Codecademy.
+This is a showcase of my coding projects through Codex.